damianhakert/damianhakert.github.io/source/posts/2017-02-21-ci-integral-to-everyday-work.html.md

 Deploying untested code means time is wasted on backtracking to find and fix bugs.
 Nearly 54 percent of our respondents work on a developer team of fewer than 10, so any resources spent on tasks that could be automated has a huge impact.
 Adopting CI means new code is automatically tested for errors, so your developers spend less time on dull, manual testing and can focus on the work that inspires them – like building great new features.

-## 77 Percent of Developers think CI is Essential
+## 77 Percent of Developers Think CI Is Essential

 They rated it as very or extremely important to their everyday work.
 If this trend is to continue, CI will soon be an essential element of your software development lifecycle, and companies that are resistant to adopting it may find their development team growing restless: 36 percent of developers said they would turn down a job if the company did not use the latest tools.